kseniahr/statistical-VS-ml-methods-performance/README.md

-# statistical and ML models performance evaluation
+# Statistical and ML models performance evaluation
 This artifact defines the most robust model for long-term predictions by conducting a simulation study and comparing the results of the experiments.

 # Getting started